Team Record

 Four England players appeared for Scotland in one or more of the five unofficial matches against England in 1870 and 1871, which were played at The Oval in Kennington, London before the first official international match, the scoreless draw of November 30, 1872 at Hamilton Crescent in Glasgow.
 Since no football association had yet been formed in Scotland, the Scotland teams were drawn from London-based Scots plus a few "all-comers" needed to make a full eleven.

-William Lindsay, born in India and capped for England in the 3-1 loss to Scotland in 1877, played for Scotland in all five of these unofficial internationals: the 1-1 draw on 5 March 1870, the 1-0 England victory on 19 November 1870, the 1-1 draw on 25 February 1871, the 2-1 England win on 18 November 1871 and the 1-0 England victory on 24 February 1872Alexander Morten, thought to have been born in Middlesex and goalkeeper for England in their 4-2 victory against Scotland in the second official international in 1873, appeared for Scotland in the first of these unofficial matchesArnold Kirke Smith, also referred to as Arnold K. Smith, born in Ecclesfield, near Sheffield, and capped for England in the first official international, the scoreless draw with Scotland in 1872, also played for Scotland in the third and fourth of these unofficial matches.
+William Lindsay, born in India and capped for England in the 3-1 loss to Scotland in 1877, played for Scotland in all five of these unofficial internationals: the 1-1 draw on 5 March 1870, the 1-0 England victory on 19 November 1870, the 1-1 draw on 25 February 1871, the 2-1 England win on 18 November 1871 and the 1-0 England victory on 24 February 1872Alexander Morten, thought to have been born in Middlesex and goalkeeper for England in their 4-2 victory against Scotland in the second official international in 1873, appeared for Scotland in the first of these unofficial matchesArnold Kirke Smith, born in Ecclesfield, near Sheffield, and capped for England in the first official international, the scoreless draw with Scotland in 1872, also played for Scotland in the third and fourth of these unofficial matches.
 Frederick Patey Chappell, who apparently was born in England and who changed his name to Frederick Brunning Maddison in 1873 after he appeared for England in the first official international in 1872, also played for Scotland in the third of these unofficial matches.

 Stanley (Stan) Harding Mortensen, born in South Shields, scored 23 goals in 25 appearances for England at inside forward and centre-forward between 1947 and 1953 while playing for Blackpool.
 He also made three England appearances in unofficial wartime matches, scoring three goals.
 But his international debut came as a substitute for Wales in the wartime international against England at Wembley on 25 September 1943.
 Injury forced Wales left halfback Ivor Powell to leave the match, and, with England leading 4-1, the teams agreed that England reserve Mortensen would be allowed to replace him.
 Mortensen went to inside left and Ron Burgess moved to left halfback.
 Fortunately, Morty didn't score that day, and England won, 8-3.

 Raymond (Ray) Crawford, born in Portsmouth during 1936, as a nineteen-year old, played left-wing for the Malayan national team on 1 April 1956 against Singapore.
 Malaya won 4-2 and won the annual Sportsman's Trophy match.
-After this, Crawford was named in the seventeen-man Malayan squad that went on a tour of Cambodia and South Vietnam, of which he featured in at two of the six matches, losing against the South Vietnam military team, and beating the South Vietnam B team. - Neil Morrison.
+After this, Crawford was named in the seventeen-man Malayan squad that went on a tour of Cambodia and South Vietnam, of which he featured in at least two of the six matches, losing against the South Vietnam military team, and beating the South Vietnam B team. - Neil Morrison.

-Robert (Bobby) Frederick Chelsea Moore, who was born in Barking, Essex, who earned 108 England caps between 1962 and 1973, all as a West Ham United player, and who captained England 70 times, appeared for Team America against Italy, Brazil and England in the U.S.A.
+Robert (Bobby) Frederick Chelsea Moore, born in Barking, Essex, who earned 108 England caps between 1962 and 1973, all as a West Ham United player, and who captained England seventy times, appeared for Team America against Italy, Brazil and England in the U.S.A.
 Bicentennial Cup Tournament in 1976.
 The U.S.A. entry was called Team America because the official U.S.A. national side was not then strong enough to meet top-flight opposition and some of the North American Soccer League (NASL) stars on the tournament team had played for other national sides.
 The Football Association deemed England's match against Team America unofficial from the beginning, but the Brazilian and Italian associations included their games against this all-star selection in their list of full internationals.
-Team America matches would not meet the new standard FIFA set down in January, 2001 for official full internationals because they were not played between the selections of two FIFA country members.
+Team America matches would not meet the new standard FIFA set down in January 2001 for official full internationals because they were not played between the selections of two FIFA country members.
 FIFA has retroactively desanctified matches involving other multinational all-star selections, including England's matches against the Rest of Europe and the Rest of the World, although the F.A. continues to recognise these as official internationals Moore, then playing for the San Antonio Thunder in the NASL, captained Team America against England.
 There is a photograph elsewhere on this website of Moore and England captain Gerry Francis leading out the teams for their tournament match, which England won, 3-1.
 As far as we know, Moore is the only player to appear as captain both for and against England.

 Thomas (Tommy) Smith, who was born in Liverpool and who earned a single cap for England as a midfielder in the scoreless draw with Wales in 1971 while playing for Liverpool, also appeared in midfield for Team America in the U.S.A.
 Bicentennial Cup Tournament matches against Brazil and England while playing for the Tampa Bay Rowdies.
-A player identified only as Smith also appeared for Team America against Italy, but we believe that was U.S.A.-born defender Robert (Bob) Smith of the New York Cosmos.

 Rodney William Marsh, who was born in Hatfield, Hertfordshire, who earned nine caps between 1971 and 1973 while with Queen's Park Rangers and Manchester City and who went on to star for the Tampa Bay Rowdies in the NASL, had been set to become the third England international to play for Team America in the 1976 tournament.
 But when Team America coach Ken Furphy refused a last-minute demand from Marsh and Northern Ireland's George Best, then of the Los Angeles Aztecs, that they start all three of Team America's tournament matches, these two prima donnas walked off the team.

-A pair of former England defenders, Michael Duxbury, who was born in Accrington and who earned 10 caps as a Manchester United player in 1983 and 1984, and David Watson, who was born in Liverpool and who won 12 caps while with Norwich City and Everton between 1984 and 1988, lined up for the Hong Kong Golden Select XI in the 1-0 loss to England on 26 May 1996.
+A pair of former England defenders, Michael Duxbury, who was born in Accrington and who earned ten caps as a Manchester United player in 1983 and 1984, and David Watson, who was born in Liverpool and who won twelve caps while with Norwich City and Everton between 1984 and 1988, lined up for the Hong Kong Golden Select XI in the 1-0 loss to England on 26 May 1996.
 Although Duxbury was 36 and Watson 34, they effectively stifled England's attack, plunging the England team's prospects into doubt as they flew home for the start of the European Championship tournament.

 England Players Appearing for Another National Side at the Amateur/Semi-Professional Level

 At least one England player also appeared for the amateur side of another country.
-Gordon Hodgson, who was born in Johannesburg, South Africa and who earned three caps at inside right against Northern Ireland, Wales and Scotland in 1930 and 1931 while playing for Liverpool, had already played for South Africa's amateur national team.
-In fact, he came to England with a South African touring party in 1924-25.
+Gordon Hodgson, who was born in Johannesburg, South Africa and who earned three caps at inside right against Ireland, Wales and Scotland in 1930 and 1931 while playing for Liverpool, had already played for South Africa's amateur national team.
+In fact, he came to England with a South African touring party in 1924.

 Two players who have been picked for England at semi-professional level (England C) who then went on to play full international for another country.
 Eamonn O'Keefe went on to play for the Republic of Ireland after playing for the England semi-pro side.
 Rumour has it that he had to get special dispensation from either UEFA or FIFA (probably FIFA) who were trying to stop that sort of thing and was allowed to play for Ireland because the semi-pro side wasn't full international (in those days they only picked players from English clubs as well).
 Efan Ekoku also got picked for the semi pro side.
 Possibly for only one game and he was an unused sub in a game at Gloucester City against Wales. - Phil Davison.